Home » CHI 2026 Accessibility FAQ

 What if I have a medical emergency or health problem during the conference?

 In case of emergency call 112 for emergency services in Spain.
 We are still checking on the distance to the nearest hospital.
-If you require non-urgent medical care, please contact the access chairs at access@chi2026.acm.org or ask any student volunteer.
-They will provide you with information about local doctors, specialists, chiropractors, etc.
+If you require non-urgent medical care during the conference, please ask any student volunteer who will be able to communicate this with the relevant team members.
+They will also provide you with information about local pharmacies and medical services.

 This FAQ has been generated using the Accessibility FAQ Generator tool provided by ACM SIGACCESS.
 Event organizers are welcome to modify and reuse this template for other events.
 Please contact SIGACCESS for more information.